audreystott/microk8s-on-nimbus/README.md

 The following one-line command will run the MicroK8s commands for deploying each application, and you should get some instructions on how to run the application in the final "task" of the Ansible Playbook command.

-Run the command below for each application, ensuring to follow the prompts that come.
+Below are some examples of applications that are commonly used to run scientific analyses.
+Run the command below for the application of choice, ensuring to follow the prompts that come.

 *Note: If this is not the first deployment, and there is already a MicroK8s service exposed with the same name (e.g. conda-jupyternotebook), you will need rename the service for this deployment in the relevant deployment yaml manifest.*